Flowgorithm Data Types

 Integer

-The Integer data type is the most commonly used type.
+The Integer data type is the most commonly used.
 An integer variable is used to represent whole numbers.
 Whole numbers are numbers without fractions and are either positive or negative.

 Example: